MSc Computer Science

 |Optional Module||Operating Systems and Networks|

-Four modules explore some of the fundamentals of computer science, both hardware and software.
-Topics will include: introduction to hardware, operating systems, networking, programming languages, data types and algorithms, the software lifecycle, stages of the lifecycle, case studies, relational theory, relational algebra, query languages, data design.
-The necessary mathematical background will be developed alongside its application in databases.
-Students will be introduced to an existing database system.
+A series of modules explore some of the fundamentals of computer science, both hardware and software.
+Topics will include: introduction to hardware, operating systems, networking, programming languages, data types and algorithms, the software lifecycle, stages of the lifecycle, case studies, relational theory, relational algebra, query languages and data design.
+View more here.

-Human-Computer Interaction covers the principles meant for building computing systems that interact with human users in a synergistic way.
-It draws on foundations in human psychology and graphic design and develops interaction models.
+Introduction to Human-Computer Interaction covers the principles meant for building computing systems that interact with human users in a synergistic way.

 Introduction to Artificial Intelligence introduces the subject of AI, which we can use when building computing systems that incorporate some aspects of intelligent behaviour - such as logical reasoning, problem solving and automatic learning.